-The new MAXbrite® Model 500 outer wick tube (on right in the photo above) has many changes to provide improved air flow.
+The new MAXbrite® Model 500 outer wick tube (on right in the photo) has many changes to provide improved air flow.

-From the bottom, the Aladdin® MAXbrite® burner base now has four drain holes in the base of the burner to keep excess kerosene from puddling inside the burner.
+On the bottom, the Aladdin® MAXbrite® burner base now has four drain holes in the base of the burner.
+The increased number of holes helps to keep excess kerosene from puddling inside the burner.

-The Aladdin® MAXbrite® 500 chimney was introduced in 2015 with the MAXbrite® 500 burner.
+We introduced the Aladdin® MAXbrite® 500 chimney was in 2015 along with the MAXbrite® 500 burner.
 The chimney shape is designed to maximize the light output of the R-150 Lox-on Mantle.
-This chimney should always be used with a MAXbrite® Model 500 burner to maximize light output and burning efficiency.
-First production was done with a green Aladdin MAXbrite® logo fired on with later productions in white (above).
+MAXbrite® Model 500 burners should always be used with a MAXbrite® chimney to maximize light output and burning efficiency.
+Early production chimneys feature a fired-on green Aladdin MAXbrite® logo.
+Later and current productions feature white logos and print.

 NOTE: MAXbrite® chimneys will also work with all heel-less Aladdin® galleries.
 They are available in the standard 12 ½” tall version and in a 15 ½” tall high output version.
 Altitudes higher than 4,000 ft. require the taller, 15 ½” “high output” chimney.
 Additionally, the “high output” chimney can increase light output by up to 20% when used at elevations lower than 4,000 ft.